 Rule it all Out The first thing typically done to diagnose compartment syndrome, is rule everything else out first.
 So you will get some of the same tests above: X-ray and MRI to make sure there's nothing more obvious going on.
 Maybe PT will be required, and even orthotics which I will discuss in treatment.
 Some doctors may even order blood tests to check and make sure all those numbers are in the normal range.

 Stryker Test It is not easy to get to the point where you actually have a doctor order the "Gold Standard" Stryker test.
 The Stryker test involves a hand held device that measures pressure in the 4 different compartments.
 Essentially you are going to have needles jabbed into your compartments before and after exercise as I mentioned above and then if your reading is above a certain number?
 Boom, you have compartment syndrome and they line you up for a pretty invasive surgery.
 It was incredibly difficult for me to get a Stryker test due to covid, but finally my best friend, who is an orthopedic surgeon, told me to drive 3 hours to her and that she would do the test.
 She doesn't perform them often and did everything right but noticed that the pressure reader was so sensitive.
-She did not like the results and recommended I check with vascular before getting surgery (since PAES was already on my radar but I was having trouble getting anyone to see me due to COVID and my symptoms were getting pretty severe that walking was pretty painful).
-So that's what I did.
-I wont get into the craziness once I was on the vascular track as it's all in my blog, but all this to say, the Stryker test showed compartment syndrome, but my doctor felt that it didn't feel accurate.
+My pressure was already high enough for a CECS diagnosis before exercise and it barely elevated or changed after exercise so Chronic exertional Compartment Syndrome theoretically should get worse upon exertion and while my symptoms got worse, the pressure in my compartments didn’t rise.
+I’m not sure if this happens to all people with fPAES, but these results were strange.
+Since it was my best friend she didn’t want me to get surgery yet even though technically my numbers were high enough to indicate that was the next step, she did not like the results or the surgical outcomes for me and recommended I check with vascular before getting surgery since PAES was already on my radar.
+At the time all I wanted was a surgery, but she told me the outcomes of both surgeries weren’t good.
+I felt deflated because the only options on the table were either bad outcome surgeries or sedentary life.
+I was willing to take my chances with surgery because my symptoms were getting pretty severe that walking was pretty painful.
+I was having trouble getting anyone to see me due to COVID but eventually got in with vascular to see about PAES.
+I wont get into the craziness once I was on the vascular track as it's all in my blog, but all this to say, the Stryker test showed compartment syndrome, but my doctor felt that it wasn’t accurate or a reliable test due to pressure staying the same after exertion.

-I attended Dr. McGinleys webinar while I was waiting for Covid numbers to go down so that I could get my intravenous ultrasound.
+During the vascular mess, I spent a lot of time waiting for appointments.
+I joined a Facebook support group for CECS and PAES after my Stryker test to see if anyone else experienced that.
+I had seen Dr. McGinleys name come up a lot and attended his webinar while I was waiting for Covid numbers to go down so that I could get my intravenous ultrasound.
 It was scheduled for May, it was currently January.
 (I'm in Massachusetts and the hospitals could not always accommodate elective procedures depending on the case numbers, cases were really high in the winter) and learned that he had tested the Stryker test in a piece of meat or steak or something, and after a day of using it and recording numbers, he realized it was not accurate at all and that theres actually some bias to it since he could produce high or low pressure readings depending on how fast or slow he inserted needle (or something...?
 I don't know the details just that he's not a fan of the "Gold Standard")

 Pre and Post exercise MRI's: Dr. McGinley uses a pre and post test MRI to determine if someone has compartment syndrome.
 I got an MRI before running on a treadmill, ran on a treadmill and had symptoms recorded during the run, and then after 10 minutes (or for me 9:30 because I couldn't run anymore) I did a second MRI and it showed edema and swelling consistent with compartment syndrome.
 This is a much less invasive way to test and hopefully will be the "new" Gold Standard.